 - use it in soups

 This tiny grain-like seed tastes nutty and creamy and can be used in many different dishes.
-Millet is good source of the minerals phosphorus, manganese and magnesium.
+Millet is good source of several minerals, such as phosphorus, manganese, and magnesium.

 Some meal suggestions for millet: